mine260309/openbmc-intro/Overview.md

 Let's walk through the code and get an overview of the components.

+**Important Note**:
+1. Below code structure reflects to OpenBMC tag v2.3
+2. Starting from [194ff4f][5], the meta-machines are moved to top level, maintained in separated repo, and managed by subtree.
+   So below code structure is out-of-date, but still reflect the whole picture of OpenBMC's components.

 The major parts:

 | Dir              | What it is    |